Second brain for relationships

 Intriq is free to download, and a free plan lets you capture notes, build profiles, and get briefings at no cost.
 Advanced features are available through an optional paid plan, so you can start for free and upgrade only if you want more.

-Is Intriq available on Android?
+Is Intriq available on Android or the web?